syminical/OpenComputers-Programs/CompactClaustrophobia/README.md

 ## Troubleshooting
 - Press `ctrl+c` to escape if you need to.
 - You may have to redefine the stalling process that avoids knocking the created item out of the way.
 Maybe add some more delay?
     - Realistically, you need to time the wait cycles with the lag present in your system.
 Longer isn't always better.
-It's a modulo thing.
+It's a modulo thing. (`local function down_patiently`)

 ### Weird Error on Program Selection From Hub
 Breaking the robot causes this sometimes. **(`autorun` issue)**